minorua/Qgis2threejs/docs/source/Exporter.rst

 .. image:: ./images/export_web.png

-* Template

-   Select a template from available templates:

-    * 3DViewer

-       This template is a 3D viewer without any additional UI library.

-    * 3DViewer(dat-gui)

-       This template has a `dat-gui <https://code.google.com/p/dat-gui/>`__
-       panel, which makes it possible to toggle layer visibility, adjust layer opacity and add a horizontal plane movable in the vertical direction.

 * Output directory and HTML Filename

    Select output HTML file path.
 Usually, a js file with the same file